 - June 2012, Virginia: $1,700,000 Settlement: A 49-year-old man receives arthroscopic surgery that includes reconstruction of the ACL.
 He has a history of deep vein thrombosis from a previous knee surgery.
-He was placed on anticoagulants after his first surgery, but is not placed on the medication following the second surgery.
+He was placed on anticoagulants after his first surgery but is not placed on the medication following the second surgery.
 Six days after the second surgery, the recovering man collapses after experiencing chest pains and difficulty breathing and is quickly transported to the hospital.
 Unfortunately, the man is declared dead shortly after arrival.
 Plaintiff alleges the defendant was negligent in failing to prescribe an anticoagulant medication following his second surgery.
 Plaintiff’s medical experts believe the decedent died from a pulmonary embolism, using cardiac monitoring strips and the man's physical evaluation to support their lawsuit.
 The defendant contends the man died from a heart attack and that the standard of care did not require the decedent be placed on anticoagulation medication.
 The parties reach a resolution before trial for $1,700,000.